shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:

+- get write action to work. seems to not be completing successfully right now.
 - figure out how to encode/decode data being sent and read
-- write data to a specific characteristic
-- implement some quick UI for sending data. maybe just a button.
 - make connecting action nicer. feels kinda jank still, and want to be able to not use nrf connect.
+- general UI cleanup and refactor

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!